Titan A.E.

 The inciting incident occurs at 11 minutes when Captain Korso arrives and reveals that Cale's ring contains the genetically-encoded map to the Titan, his father's secret project.
 The Drej attack the station, forcing Cale to flee his safe obscurity..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Cale makes the active choice to have his ring scanned and activate the map.
+This indicates the protagonist's commitment to Cale makes the active choice to have his ring scanned and activate the map.
 He commits to finding the Titan and entering the adventure, crossing from reluctant passenger to willing participant., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, All is lost: Korso fully betrays the crew, revealed to be working with the Drej for profit.
 Cale and Akima are separated and captured.
-The mission appears to have failed, and Cale's trust in mentors/father figures dies., shows the protagonist at their lowest point.
+The mission appears to have failed, and Cale's trust in mentors/father figures dies., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Breakthrough: Cale realizes the Titan isn't a ship but a world-building device that uses genetic material to create a planet.
 He understands his father's true gift and accepts his role in completing the legacy., demonstrating the transformation achieved throughout the journey.